earthai-tech/watex/docs/glossary.rst

         for supplying population from rural and urban areas to potable water.
 It is mostly registered under the `Sustainable Development Goals Number 6 <https://unric.org/en/sdg-6/>`_.
         In developing countries, some DWSC tends to cover 1000 and more villages per years for population welfare.

+    Electrical Data Interchange
+    EDI
+        EDI Is a data format for electrical geophysical data.
+It purpose is to facilitate data exchange from contractors to clients and among clients.
+It also serves a very important function as a standard format for archiving data.
+The format has been designed to accommodate a wide variety of different field measurement configurations and processing requirements which might arise from special applications or new developments.
+Although very similar in appearance to some existing formats, it has been slightly modified to be more consistent, unambiguous, extensible, and realizable.
+A number of refinements have been incorporated as a result of actually implementing the standard.
+        The format can accommodate any currently used data acquisition configuration, and has the flexibility to handle any reasonable future configuration.
+Supported configurations include single and multi-station :term:`MT`, telluric-magnetotelluric sounding, :term:`EMAP` profiling, and combinations of the above.
+Provisions have been made for interchange of data at various levels of acquisition and processing including time series, power spectra, impedance, and computed parameters including non-standard parameters.
+The data interchange file is always an ASCII file.
+However, a provision has been made to store actual data values in a parallel binary data file and reference them through the (ASCII) data interchange file.
+See the EDI file format construction in the document of `Wight and Drive,1988 <https://homepages.dias.ie/~ajones/publications/seg_mt_emap_1987.pdf>`_.

+and writing which are meant to follow the archaic EDI format put forward by SEG.
+Can read impedance, Tipper but not spectra.
+To read spectra format please consult MTpy documentation https://mtpy2.readthedocs.io/en/develop/ The Edi class contains a class for each major section of the .edi file.
     Electrical resistivity profiling
     DC-Profiling
     ERP